ashok07-ai/basics-of-spring-framework/README.md

 - **@PreAuthorize**, **@PostAuthorize**: Used to secure methods with expressions.
 - **@SpringBootTest**: Loads the complete application context for integration tests.
 - **@MockBean**: Adds a mock bean to the application context.
+  For more details, refer to the [Spring Documentation on Annotation.](https://docs.spring.io/spring-framework/reference/testing/annotations.html)

 ---